gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 1. Token Bucket - Burst - Fixed token are added to bucket, bucket is always kept in full state.
 Can lead to burst of traffic.
 2. Token Bucket - Sustain - Constant token are added to bucket only if previous token are consumed.
 Smooth traffic.
-3. Leaky Bucket - Bucket size if fixed, if bucket full request are rejected, a processor de-queue bucket at fixed rate.
+3. Leaky Bucket - Bucket size is fixed, if bucket full request are rejected, a processor de-queue bucket at fixed rate.
 4. Fixed Window - For the time period maintain a key,value pair (key=time, value=counter).
 If counter is greater than rate limit reject.
 Leads to burst traffic around edges of time period. eg: If rate limit is 10 per min, then 8 request come in the last 30 sec of min window and  8 more requests come in the first 30 second of next min window, within the window the rate limit is honored but we still processed 16 requests within a 1 min window.
 5. Sliding Log - Go over all previous nodes upto the time interval, in the link list and check rate limit exceeded, if